The CORE Operating System Micro Course

 O — Organize

-Create structure that reduces overwhelm.
+Create structure that reduces inefficiencies and overwhelm.

 R — Repurpose